Ketan-009/NXP/optimized_cnn_gru_fpga_proposal.md

 **Post-processing:** Confidence scoring and ROI overlay (~20 ms).

 ### Optimization Techniques
+Building on our prior deployment of an INT8-quantized CNN XModel on the KRIA KV260 board (achieving <200 ms latency and <3 W power), this proposal extends the design by adding: a custom on-chip preprocessing RTL pipeline, a resource-aware tiling + buffering scheme, and a hybrid CNN–GRU partitioning architecture optimized for Platform 1 (Lattice CPNX).

 - Tiling + double buffering → 85% bandwidth utilization, hides 15–20 ms latency.
 - Quantization + pruning → 60% model size reduction, <2% accuracy loss.